hungl6844/spotdl-ts/README.md

+# DISCLAIMER

+So, this technically works, but it probably runs into ratelimits quite often and I can't guarantee accuracy.
+I also cannot recommend you use this for legal reasons, as well as because I'm abandoning this project.
+There are better alternatives, but writing this was a pleasure.

 # spotdl-ts

 This is a project to download spotify playlists given a spotify playlist id, a spotify api client key, and client secret.